Need an escape? Here are seven Sentosa beach clubs and bars for every taste and budget.

 If reservations aren’t possible, try to arrive as early as you can.
 That way, you can increase your chances of getting a table before the club fills up.

-Keep groups to eight pax, and do not intermingle
+Keep groups to two pax, and do not intermingle

 Despite numerous complaints and arrests, it seems some are still ignoring the rules on maximum group size and intermingling.

 Seriously, it’s not worth risking a fine and having your name reported in the papers.
-Be sure to keep the size of your group to a maximum of eight.
+Be sure to keep the size of your group to a maximum of two.

 if you happen to run into someone you know, resist the urge to run up to them.
 Instead maintain your distance and wave from afar.
 Or, just send a text.